 About the author:

 Shedi is a fresh travel blogger based in Dubai.
-His purpose of life to visit as much as he can.
-He has been living in Dubai for last 3 years.
+His purpose in life to visit as much as he can.
+He has been living in Dubai for the last 3 years.
 You can read more about him on this blog here Dubai Travel Adventure

 *All pictures used in this post were provided by the author | For DMCA Notice, please contact us immediately

 Top 8 Water Parks in UAE to visit on your UAE Family Holiday